bayesianforce/1-Milion-Books/README.md

 # Love Lists
-I gathering this challenge  generating a list of 1 millions of sample books taking care about performance and memory.
+I gathering this challenge  generating a list of 1 millions of sample books ( or more) with fast scrolling, taking care about performance and memory
 * generate a list of 1 millions or more books
 * display 1 millions or more of book
 * sort by author and book